-Porth Ceiriad is a National Trust beach, sheltered by high cliffs used to access the beach, that drop away to reveal the stunning golden sand.
-On the tip of the Llyn Peninsula, this south facing beach is a real gem that gets the sun all day long.
+Porth Ceiriad is a National Trust beach.
+It is sheltered by high cliffs used to access the beach, that drop away to reveal the stunning golden sand.
+On the tip of the Llŷn Peninsula, this south facing beach is a real gem that gets the sun all day long.

 The joy of Porth Ceiriad is that even though it’s only a mile from the centre of Abersoch, the beach itself rarely gets very busy and its sheltered location, between two high sandstone headlands, make it perfect for sunbathing or trying something more active.
 It also sits on the Wales Coastal Path route.

-Porth Ceiriad is a wonderful golden, sandy beach, perfect for relaxing and is hugely popular with those wanting to get in the water.
+Porth Ceiriad is a wonderful golden, sandy beach.
+It is perfect both for relaxing as well as those wanting to get in the water.
 There’s a fantastic wave to surf and the sheltered bay is great for kayaking, bouldering, wakeboarding, and sailing.